High-field-stabilized reentrant superconductivity in infinite-layer nickelate thin films: Methods

+For sample S1, we find $H_{{\rm c},\|}^{\rm orb}=$~71.8(0.5)~T, whereas for sample S2 we find $H_{{\rm c},\|}^{\rm orb}=$~68.8(0.5)~T. This suggests that the $c$-axis coherence length is smaller than the layer spacing in infinite-layer nickelates~\cite{talantsev2023}.
+In the model, we also find that both $H_{\rm P}$ and the high magnetic field saturated value of $H_J$ must be isotropic (to within $\sim$~1\%) to account for the observed $\theta$-dependence of the phase boundary of the field-induced superconducting phase.

+\textbf{ Comment on the possible involvement of other rare earth moments}\\ Sm$^{3+}$ moments (\( J = \tfrac{5}{2} \), \( g_J = \tfrac{2}{7} \)) present in the infinite-layer nickelate thin films possess a small \( g \)-factor and therefore are expected to saturate only in fields of several tens of tesla, yielding a relatively small effective magnetic moment.
+Meanwhile, the NdGaO$_3$ substrate, where the Nd sites adopt the Nd$^{3+}$ configuration (\( J = \tfrac{9}{2} \), \( g_J = \tfrac{8}{11} \)), orders antiferromagnetically below $\approx$~1.2~K. However, because the NdGaO$_3$ magnetization saturates via a spin flop transition at \( H \approx 2~\mathrm{T} \) (see Extended Data Fig.~\ref{magcurves}C), an exchange coupling to conduction electrons near the film--substrate interface could be a factor in the sharp dip in resistivity observed at this field at low temperatures.

-{\bf Acknowledgements} This work was performed as part of the Department of Energy (DoE) BES project `Science of 100 tesla.'
+\textbf{ Acknowledgements} The work at the Los Alamos National Laboratory was supported by the Department of Energy (DoE) BES project `Science of 100 tesla'.
 The National High Magnetic Field Laboratory is funded by the National Science Foundation through NSF/DMR-2128556, the State of Florida and DoE.
-We acknowledge the support from the Ministry of Education (MOE), Singapore, under its Tier-2 Academic Research Fund (AcRF), Grant No. MOE-T2EP50123-0013, the SUSTech-NUS Joint Research Program, and by the MOE Tier-3 Grant (MOE-MOET32023-0003) ‘Quantum Geometric Advantage’.\\
+The work at NUS was supported by the Ministry of Education (MOE), Singapore, under its Tier-2 Academic Research Fund (AcRF), Grants No. MOE-T2EP50123-0013 and MOE-T2EP50124-0003, the SUSTech-NUS Joint Research Program, and by the MOE Tier-3 Grant (MOE-MOET32023-0003) ‘Quantum Geometric Advantage’.
+Hall resistance and SQUID magnetometry measurements in moderate fields were supported by the DoE-BES through 'quantum fluctuations in narrow band systems' project.
+The authors acknowledge the Singapore Synchrotron Light Source for providing the facility necessary for conducting the research.
+The Laboratory is a National Research Infrastructure under the National Research Foundation, Singapore.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.
+We thank Joe Thompson for assistance with SQUID magnetometry, and Caue Ribeiro, Arkady Shekhter, and Ross McDonald for their careful reading of the manuscript and valuable suggestions.